Growth Management – South Operations Division

 Marco Island Executive Airport:

 Located approximately 5 miles North of Marco Island, the airport is situated on a 62 acre parcel, the airport is served by a full single paved runway (17/35) which is 5,000ft.
 X 100ft.
 Facilities include a general aviation terminal and two 6-unit t-hangar buildings.
 The Airport Authority owns and operates a fuel farm with 12,000 gallon capacity of Aviation Gasoline and 24,000 gallon capacity of Jet-A fuel.
 Authority personnel provide full-service fueling to aircraft with aviation fuel trucks for both products.
 There are 6 full time employees and the facility is attended 7am-7pm daily.
-For more information and details click here.
+For more information and details on the Airport Authority click here.

 Last updated 3/29/2018